-- Locate and make copies of the local/national referral mechanism if there is a local mechanism for child labor, forced labor, or human trafficking - Flip chart - Flip chart markers - Make copies of Enforcement Training Program (ETP) Case Studies 1-4
+- Locate and make copies of the National Referral Pathway - Handout 3.3.1: Excerpts from Liberian National Referral Pathway - Flip chart - Flip chart markers - Make copies of Enforcement Training Program (ETP) Case Studies 1-4

 - Explain to the participants the objectives of the exercise.
-Identify the scope of the exercise (child labor, forced labor, and/or human trafficking) - 5 minutes - If there is a local/national referral mechanism, split the participants into four groups, giving each group copies of a different ETP Case Study.
+Identify the scope of the exercise (child labour, forced labour, and/or human trafficking). - 5 minutes - Split the participants into four groups, giving each group copies of a different ETP Case Study.
 Then have each group do the following: - Identify the services needed by the survivor in their case study. - Talk through the process of referring the case and providing referrals for survivor services.
-Track the process on the flip chart paper.
-After the process has been mapped, have participants reconvene. - Have each group present its use of the referral mechanism.
-Then ask the participants the following questions, recording answers on the flip chart paper: - What does the referral mechanism do well? - What could be improved about the referral mechanism and its implementation? - If there is not a local/national referral mechanism, split the participants into four groups, giving each group copies of a different ETP Case Study.
-Then have each group identify the services needed by the survivor in their case study.
-Once this has been finished, have the groups reconvene. - Have each group present the services needed by the survivor in their case study.
-Then ask the participants the following questions, recording answers on the flip chart paper: - Would a referral mechanism be helpful for child labor, forced labor, and/or human trafficking cases?
-How would it be helpful?
+Track the process on the flip chart paper. - 25 minutes - After the process has been mapped, have participants reconvene. - Have each group present its use of the referral mechanism.
+Then ask the participants the following questions, recording answers on the flip chart paper: - What does the referral mechanism do well? - What could be improved about the referral mechanism and its implementation? - 20 min - Wrap up with Q&A and the key messages below. - 10 minutes